 - Long handle wooden spoon

-- Long handled fork (no, your grilling fork is too big)
+- Long handled fork (no, not your grilling fork)

 - Cutting board